midiland/smolBSD/README.md

 Note that this is currently more a proof of concept, don't judge the scripts as they are!

-As of March 2024, this method can use:
+As of March 2024, this method can use to create or fetch a low footprint kernel for use with the images:

 * [multiboot][1] to boot directly the kernel from [kvm][2], but warning, only `i386` virtual machines can be created as _NetBSD_ only supports [multiboot][1] with this architecture as of now.
 * [PVH][4] this newer method works with _NetBSD/amd64_ and is available in my [NetBSD development branch][5] but you can still fetch a pre-built kernel at https://imil.net/NetBSD/netbsd-SMOL, warning this is a _NetBSD-current_ kernel